kenjicod3/promptkemon/README.md

 # promptkemon
 Game Credits:

 Developed as part of our first-term project at SUTD.

+We were allowed to use the default Python library only.

 UI Design:
   Le Minh a.k.a kenjicod3